eggburg/PKI-Docker-TestBed/README.md

 # Future plans
 - Add DNS server container to the testbed

+  For now we are resolving domain names by specifying "extra_hosts" in the docker-compose.yml file
 - Add differnet types of SSL server like apache or NGINX

+  For now the SSL server is run by openssl command